Mostly dead is slightly alive

 We had editing from Julia Longoria with help from Jorge Just, sound design and mixing from Christian Ayala, music from Noam Hasenfeld, production support from Thomas Liu, and fact-checking from the wonderful Melissa Hirsch.

+Thanks always, always, always to Brian Resnick for co-creating the show.
 And if you don't want to email us, but you do have thoughts, you can leave us a review or a rating wherever you listen.

-It really helps us to find new listeners and it's really nice to read your thoughts on various episodes.
+It really helps us to find new listeners, and it's really nice to read your thoughts on various episodes.
+You can also support this show and all of Vox's journalism by joining our membership program.

-You can go to vox.com slash members to sign up.
+You can go to vox.com/slash members to sign up.

 If you do sign up, you get ad-free podcasts, you get unlimited access to all of Vox's journalism, and you get the delightful sense of supporting a bunch of journalists who you hopefully enjoy.